 - Adventures with Peter Matthiessen a valued friend.

 - A quest with Peter Matthiessen to see all the species of Cranes in the world in one three week period.

 - Chartered a vessel for an Attu tour.

 - Your home on the Bolivar Peninsula is named “Warbler’s Roost”.
 Tell us about your obsession with this family of birds.
 What were some of the most impressive warbler fallouts that you have witnessed?

 - Your autobiography, “One More Warbler, A life with Birds” has just been released.

 BirdCallsRadio additional information:

-BirdCallsRadio ON THE GO!
-Subscribe & listen to our podcast for Mac users at Apple Podcasts, PC users at Stitcher Google Play, iHeartRadio & Spotify on any device automatically so you won’t miss an episode; and please leave us a rating and review if you would be so kind!
+BirdCallsRadio & Podcast ON THE GO!
+Subscribe directly to Apple Podcasts; Stitcher; Spotify; Google Play; iHeartRadio to our podcast for Mac, PC & Android users emailed to you automatically so you won’t miss any BCR podcasts; and please leave us a rating and review if you would be so kind!
 We appreciate it!

-Subscribe to our FREE Newsletter and be part of something greater. and stay up to date on all our episodes and exclusive offers by clicking here on BirdCallsRadio and scrolling to the bottom and sign up with your email.
+Subscribe to our FREE E-Newsletter and be part of something greater.
+Stay up to date on all our episodes and exclusive offers by scrolling to the bottom and sign up with your email.
 All emails are confidential.